5 Career-Boosting New Year's Resolutions You'll Actually Want to Keep

 I have good news for you: I’m going to take all the drama out of your new year’s resolutions.

-This year, in 2016, I encourage you to toss aside the been-there, done-that options—lose weight, work out more, be less stressed—and instead focus on a few totally attainable ones.
+This year, I encourage you to toss aside the been-there, done-that options—lose weight, work out more, be less stressed—and instead focus on a few totally attainable ones.
 Lazy person’s resolutions, if you will.

 Psychologists say that your best chances for keeping this promise to yourself depend on your having the capability, the opportunity, and the motivation to see it through.
 Given these factors, it’s understandable that a whopping 80% of us fail within the first 30 days.